-The Han characters are a very old writing system, only 2000 years younger than the very similar Egyptian hieroglyphs.
-These two are the only writing systems among the world's 50 or so, past and present, to represent meaning directly - all the others represent sound, so that you have to know the language to be able to read.
+Chinese characters are a very old writing system.
+Along with the even older Ancient Egyptian hieroglyphs, it is the only writing system among the world's 50 or so, past and present, to represent meaning directly - all the others represent sound, so that you have to know the language to be able to read.
 That's not true in Chinese; in fact, the same character can be read in many different ways among the numerous languages that use characters and even within a single language.
-Most characters include an element that represents a partial or former pronunciation, but it's not important in reading the character, any more than the fact that our letter A once represented the head of an ox is important to reading its sound.
+Most characters include an element that represents a partial or former pronunciation, but it doesn't indicate the current pronunciation.

-Since the 1950s, that role has been played by a romanization called hànyǔ pīnyīn.
+Pinyin, developed in the 1950s, is the latest and most successful in long series of romanizations, starting with the Wade-Giles system of 1892.
+It closely follows the Yale romanization of the 1940s, but adapted for native speakers, not Americans.
 It uses the English alphabet (with ü and without v) to write similar sounds of Chinese, but uses digraphs and odd readings for other Chinese sounds.
 For example, q represents a ch sound, while x represents a sh sound.
 The final -i represents three different sounds, while the finals -ian -iu -ui -un don't sound like they're spelled.
 Because of these difficulties, pinyin can't be read naturally by readers of any other Roman-alphabet language.
 But that's also true of English!

 But the main problem of pinyin is not its unusual uses of Roman letters; it's its use of Roman letters!
 Spelling out pronunciation is a very important function - why should Chinese use an alphabet that is so poorly suited for it?
 Pinyin requires us to use digraphs like sh ch zh ng, unusual readings like x q c z, ambiguous letters like i, a dieresis over ü, capitalization, and other deficiencies ... to what end?
 To make Chinese legible to foreigners?
 To fit Chinese within the limitations of ASCII computers?
 They achieved neither; they deserve better.

 In contrast, the Shwa alphabet has letters for all the sounds of Chinese, including the tones: 22 consonants, 5 semivowels, 11 vowels, and 3 accents.
-In Shwa, Chinese is usually written in Character gait, which combines all the sounds of a syllable into one block.
+And the same letters can be used to write Cantonese, Zhuang and even English!
+In Shwa, Chinese is usually written in Character gait, which combines all the sounds of a syllable into one block, like Chinese characters.
 The arrangement of each block makes these characters easier to distinguish.
 The rest of this page will explain how it works.

 Almost every Chinese syllable fits a neat formula: an initial consonant is followed by a medial semivowel, then a vowel, and finally a coda: a consonant or off-glide (the word coda is the Italian word for "tail").
 The whole syllable is also spoken with a tone, which we mark on the vowel.
 Some of these five elements may be missing or hidden in the written form.